Where does FotoWare store data?

 We also use several subprocessors to provide supportive services for our SaaS offering, among other things for email services and for the services used to operate our customer support center.
 Your rights of access, to erasure and to portability under GDPR are maintained through your contract with FotoWare.

-We are also in the process of implementing a DPIA scheme (Data Protection Impact Assessment), which will be reviewed and updated regularly to keep us on top of security matters.
+We are also in the process of implementing a complete security review routine, which will be reviewed and updated regularly to keep us on top of security matters.

 How does FotoWare secure customer and user data in the SaaS offering?